open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 A README file is written in a markup language called [Markdown](https://www.markdownguide.org/).
 This is a popular language used in open source documentation like READMEs.

-Here are a few examples of good README files:
+Here are a few examples of good READMEs:

 - [OpenSauced App](https://github.com/open-sauced/app/blob/beta/README.md)
 - [Astro documentation](https://github.com/withastro/astro/blob/main/README.md)